-The Engineering Council is the regulatory body responsible for overseeing and licensing engineering practice in Ghana.
-Established by the Engineering Council Act, 2011 (Act 819) and reinforced by the Engineering Regulations, 2020 (LI 2410), the Council ensures that engineering professionals, firms, and educational institutions meet the highest standards of practice, ethics, and professionalism.
-Committed to excellence, the Council secures the highest professional standards in engineering practice across the country.
+The Engineering Council stands as the nation’s premier regulatory authority for the engineering profession.
+Established under the Engineering Council Act, 2011 (Act 819) and further empowered by the Engineering Regulations, 2020 (LI 2410), its primary mandate is to oversee, license, and regulate all engineering practice within the country.
+The Council’s mission is to ensure that engineering professionals, engineering firms, and engineering educational institutions adhere to the highest possible standards of competence, ethics, and professionalism.
+This rigorous oversight is fundamental to safeguarding public safety, fostering sustainable national development, and enhancing the credibility of the engineering sector in Ghana.

 Engineering Council Act, 2011 (Act 819), established the Engineering Council as regulatory body to regulate the practice of engineering and to provide for related matters.